anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 Rajdeep Biswas (Houston) - writing the entire Python version of the data engineering lab I deveoped in Scala<br>
 Steve Howard (St Louis) - contributing to the Python version of the data engineering lab<br>
 Nishant Thacker (Redmond) - contributing the data science lab content in Scala<br>
-Erik Zwiefel (Minneapolis) - contributing the data science lab version in Python and the Azure Machie Learning service integration for operationalization of the model as a REST service
+Erik Zwiefel (Minneapolis) - contributing the data science lab version in Python and the Azure Machie Learning service integration for operationalization of the model as a REST service<br>
+Thomas Abraham (St Louis) - Data science guidance<br>
+Matt Stenzel, Tim Sullivan, Christopher House (Minneapolis) - testing (invaluable)